 The only way for hackers to unlock the key is to measure the particles, but the very act of measuring changes the behaviour of the particles, causing errors that trigger security alerts.
 In this way, the system makes it impossible for hackers to hide the fact that they have seen the data.

-Quantum cryptography is an area of interest for two key expert groups:
+Quantum cryptography is an area of interest for two key expert groups at the IEC:

 - IEC Technical Committee (TC) 65: Industrial-process measurement, control and automation, which is responsible for the IEC 62443 series of standards on Industrial Communication Networks – Network and System Security.